-I bought 10 inch foam wreath forms.
-They’re the perfect size.
-Not too big, not too small.
-To start, I wrapped a piece of packing tape around the top to protect the foam from the weight of the wreath while hanging.
+1. To start, wrap a piece of packing tape around the top of the wreath form to protect the foam from the weight of the wreath while hanging.

-Then I took a piece of floral wire, wrapped it around, and looped it to form a hanger.
-Don’t scrimp.
-The finished wreath is seriously heavy!
+2. Take a piece of floral wire, wrap it around, and loop it to form a hanger.
+Don’t scrimp- the finished wreath is seriously heavy!

-While the sealer was wet, I sprinkled a tiny bit of clear glitter on it.
+5. While the sealer is wet, sprinkle a tiny bit of clear glitter on it.
 It looks a lot like the sugar that covers the gumdrops, so it’s just the right amount of sparkle.

-I looped a satin ribbon around the top of the wreath to cover up the wire hanger and glued it to the back of the foam wreath form.
-That way, I can secretly hang the wreath securely on a hook, but get all the prettiness of it hanging by the ribbon.
+6. Loop a satin ribbon around the top of the wreath to cover up the wire hanger and glue it to the back of the foam wreath form.
+That way, you can secretly hang the wreath securely on a hook, but get all the prettiness of it hanging by the ribbon.